Setting up an environment using CVMFS in GitLab CI (e.g. to run CMSSW)

 case when running in GitLab.

-In order to make aliases work in the GitLab runners, one needs to explicitely enable alias expansion:
+In order to make aliases work in the GitLab runners, one needs to explicitly enable alias expansion:

 shopt -s expand_aliases